groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/sign/barcode/GS1Code128-dotm.md

 date: 2022-03-01T15:12:22
 draft: false
 otherformats:
-breadcrumb: put BARCODE signature on DOTM for C#
+breadcrumb: Create BARCODE signature on DOTM for C#

 ############################# Head ############################
 head_title: "Adding BARCODE signatures in a DOTM file with C#"